-Not all men and women have the same risk for developing breast cancer over a lifetime.
+Not everyone has the same risk for developing breast cancer over a lifetime.
 Certain factors increase an individual's risk, and some have a bigger impact on risk than others.
 Many risk factors, such as age and gender, are not within our control.
 Others, especially those related to personal behaviors, can be modified.

 Our Cancer Genetics Program is dedicated to helping patients assess, understand and reduce the risk of developing certain types of genetically influenced cancer such as breast cancer.
 Individuals with a strong family history of cancer, which may include earlier than average age at cancer diagnosis and multiple family members with the same type of cancer or cancers associated with the same genetic cause (like breast and ovarian), may benefit from a consult with one of our genetic counselors.